Making the Most of Your Time in London (Musical Training is More Than Just Practicing):

 • Queue for cheap tickets to the opera and ballet at Covent Garden, the English National Opera, or for a play at the National Theatre.
 When will you have the chance to see and hear such world-class performances, in such abundance, again?

-• Hear something (anything) in the Wigmore Hall, Cadogan Hall, Royal Albert Hall, Barbican Hall, Royal Festival Hall, the Purcell Room, the Queen Elizabeth Hall … If you are planning to study in London in Fall, you might be able to catch the last concerts of the Proms, where you can listen to the world~s best musicians and orchestras for as little as £6!
+• Hear something (anything) in the Wigmore Hall, Cadogan Hall, Royal Albert Hall, Barbican Hall, Royal Festival Hall, the Purcell Room, the Queen Elizabeth Hall … If you are planning to study in London in Fall, you might be able to catch the last concerts of the Proms, where you can listen to the world's best musicians and orchestras for as little as £6!
+St. James Picadilly and St. John's Smith Square also offer world-class concerts at reasonable prices.
+Check out London's Concert Diary to find out what is playing around the city.

 • Museums & historic sites: Visit Händel's House, the Sir John Soane Museum, the Foundling Hospital Museum (where there is also a small but fantastic collection of Handel artefacts, including his Will & Testament), attend a Ceilidh at Cecil Sharp House (English Folk Music & Dance), spend some time at the National Portrait Gallery, or see the “Treasures” room at the British Library.